Getting started with Tekton

 So far you have been specifying resources using only their

 git) but not their values (the URL of the GitHub

 store these values; to create the

 scenario, for example, you can create a YAML file as follows:

-apiVersion: tekton.dev/v1alpha1 kind: PipelineResource metadata: # The name of the pipeline resource name: example-git spec: type: git params: # The revision/branch of the repository - name: revision value: master # The URL of the repository - name: url value: https://github.com/tektoncd/website
+apiVersion: tekton.dev/v1alpha1 kind: PipelineResource metadata: # The name of the pipeline resource name: example-git spec: type: git params: # The revision/branch of the repository - name: revision value: main # The URL of the repository - name: url value: https://github.com/tektoncd/website

 The example above is also available at

 apply it, run the command below: